Error Code 14

 Steps

-1. Turn off power at the breaker or power switch and shut off the gas supply valve Locate your electrical panel and turn the furnace breaker to OFF.
-Find the gas shutoff valve on the gas line leading to the furnace and turn it to the closed (perpendicular to the pipe) position.
+1. Turn off electrical power at the breaker and shut off the gas supply valve before servicing Switch the furnace breaker or power switch to OFF and turn the manual gas shutoff valve to OFF (handle perpendicular to the pipe).
 If you smell gas, leave immediately and call your gas company.

 How to Verify